Xinhua Silk Road: 2019 Changshu Golden Autumn Economic & Trade Conference held in Changshu

 About 80 projects centering on such areas as advanced manufacturing, urban economies and digital technology were inked on the economic and trade conference with a total investment of 32.1 billion yuan.
 Among them, 55 industrial investment projects worth 29.873 billion yuan were signed on the conference.

-The economic and trade conference is seen as a comprehensive investment and trade promotion activity of Changshu, said Zhou Qindi, Secretary of the CPC Changshu Municipal Committee, adding that the event is aimed at speeding up the layout of advanced manufacturing and forerunner industries, and building Changhsu into an effective platform for opening-up and win-win cooperation.
+The economic and trade conference is seen as a comprehensive investment and trade promotion activity of Changshu, said Zhou Qindi, Secretary of the CPC Changshu Municipal Committee, adding that the event is aimed at speeding up the layout of advanced manufacturing and forerunner industries, and building Changshu into an effective platform for opening-up and win-win cooperation.

 According to Zhou, the city will further intensify efforts to seize opportunities brought by the Belt and Road Initiative, the Yangtze River Delta integration plan as well as the development strategy of Yangtze River Economic Belt and accelerate the development of new industries and new economies in a bid to comprehensively improve the city's industry and urbanization levels.